 Consideration of the merits

-7.1 The Human Rights Committee has considered the communication in the light of all the information made available to it by the parties, as provided for under article 5 (1) of the Optional Protocol to the Covenant.
+7.1 The Human Rights Committee has considered the communication in the light of all the information made available to it by the parties, as provided for under article 5 (1) of the Optional Protocol.

-7.2 The Committee recalls its general comment No. 31 in which it refers to the obligation of States parties not to extradite, deport, expel or otherwise remove a person from their territory when there are substantial grounds for believing that there is a real risk of irreparable harm such as that contemplated by articles 6 and 7 of the Covenant.
+7.2 The Committee recalls its general comment No. 31 (2004) on the nature of the general legal obligation imposed on States parties to the Covenant, in which it refers to the obligation of States parties not to extradite, deport, expel or otherwise remove a person from their territory when there are substantial grounds for believing that there is a real risk of irreparable harm, such as that contemplated by articles 6 and 7 of the Covenant.
 The Committee has also indicated that the risk must be personal and that there is a high threshold for providing substantial grounds to establish that a real risk of irreparable harm exists.
 Thus, all relevant facts and circumstances must be considered, including the general human rights situation in the author’s country of origin.

-7.3 The Committee also recalls its jurisprudence that important weight should be given to the assessment conducted by the State party’s authorities, and that it is generally for the organs of States parties to the Covenant to examine the facts and evidence of the case in order to determine whether such a risk exists, unless it can be established that the assessment was arbitrary or amounted to a manifest error or denial of justice.
+7.3 The Committee also recalls its jurisprudence that important weight should be given to the assessment conducted by the State party’s authorities and that it is generally for the organs of States parties to the Covenant to examine the facts and evidence of the case in order to determine whether such a risk exists, unless it can be established that the assessment was arbitrary or amounted to a manifest error or denial of justice.

-7.4 The Committee notes the author’s claim that he has a well-founded fear of being subjected to torture and to inhuman or degrading treatment in the event of his return to Somalia due to the following cumulative factors: his family’s conflicts in Somalia in the past; the family’s affiliation with the minority clan of Bagadi; his lack of family and social network in Somalia; the risk of becoming an IDP; his health issues; and the risk of forced recruitment by al-Shabaab.
-It also takes note of the author’s claim that the Refugee Appeals Board that upheld the rejection by the Danish Immigration Board of his asylum application, failed to assess his individual circumstances and their cumulative effect on the risk of being exposed to treatment contrary to article 7 of the Covenant in case of his return to Somalia.
+7.4 The Committee notes the author’s claim that he has a well-founded fear of being subjected to torture and to inhuman or degrading treatment in the event of his return to Somalia owing to the following cumulative factors: (a) his family’s conflicts in Somalia in the past; (b) the family’s affiliation with the minority clan of Bagadi; (c) his lack of family and social network in Somalia; (d) the risk of becoming an internally displaced person; (e) his health issues; and (f) the risk of forced recruitment by al-Shabaab.
+It also takes note of the author’s claim that the Refugee Appeals Board, in upholding the rejection by the Danish Immigration Board of his asylum application, failed to assess his individual circumstances and their cumulative effect on the risk of being exposed to treatment contrary to article 7 of the Covenant in case of his return to Somalia.

 7.5 The Committee further takes notes of the State party’s argument that the domestic decision-makers found that the author would not be presently at risk of being subjected to persecution justifying asylum or protection status in the event of his return to Somalia.
-In particular, the Refugee Appeals Board concluded that the individual circumstances relied upon by the author, including his language skills, clan affiliation and lack of social network, were not of such nature as to justify residence under section 7 of the Aliens Act.
-It also found that the fact that his family had to leave Somalia in 1992 as a consequence of its affiliation with Siad Barre could not lead to a different assessment; that the incident took place long time ago and that the author appeared to be a low profile individual.
+In particular, the Refugee Appeals Board concluded that the individual circumstances relied upon by the author, including his language skills, clan affiliation and lack of social network, had not been of such nature as to justify residence under section 7 of the Aliens Act.
+It also found that the fact that his family had had to leave Somalia in 1992 as a consequence of its affiliation with Siad Barre could not lead to a different assessment; that the incident had taken place a long time ago and that the author had appeared to be a low profile individual.
 The Board also observed that the general situation in Somalia, including in Mogadishu, could not independently justify residence under section 7.